sergiocollado/potpourri/Notes_on_linux.md

 ### NETWORKING

-**ifconfig** - presents the current network configuration
+**ifconfig** - presents the current network configuration (although is better to use the more updated command **ip**)

-normally ethernet intefaces are named as eth0, eth1... and wireless interfeaces as wlan0, wlan1... although nowadays, the different distros use to use the **Predictable Network inteface Device Names**
+Normally ethernet intefaces are named as eth0, eth1... and wireless interfeaces as wlan0, wlan1... although nowadays, the different distros use to use the **Predictable Network inteface Device Names**

 https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/